kxc26381/volunteer-work/README.md

 ## Description
 This is an automated script that:
 1. scrapes the contact information of every health-related student organization on any university's CampusLabs organization's website
-2. writes the contact information to Google Sheets
+2. writes the contact information to Google Sheets via the Google Sheets API

 ## Technologies Used
 This script was written in Python using the selenium, BeautifulSoup, pandas, gspread, and oauth2client modules.